Cage Layer Fatigue, Osteoporosis in Laying Hens

 - Causing Agents

 - Calcium (Ca) and Phosphorous (P) deficiency or imbalance in the diet.
-The utilization of calcium and phosphorous depends on presence of adequate amount of vitamin D in the diet It is defined as a decrease of normal mineralization of structural bone, resulting in increased fragility and susceptibility to fracture.
-Confinement of laying hens in cages has been show to reduce bone strength significantly.
+The utilization of calcium and phosphorous depends on the presence of adequate amount of vitamin D in the diet It is defined as a decrease of normal mineralization of structural bone, resulting in increased fragility and susceptibility to fracture.
+Confinement of laying hens in cages has been showing to reduce bone strength significantly.
 The "Cage Layer Fatigue" syndrome apparently is not due to a simple deficiency of calcium but involves other etiologic factors not yet identified.
 Feed formulated to meet the calcium requirements of average production but not the maximum production.

 - Affected Systems/Organs